Joost van der Westhuizen dies, aged 45

 Van der Westhuizen played in the final despite breaking a rib in the semifinal final over France.
 He made a crucial tackle on New Zealand's giant try-scoring machine Jonah Lomu as his team went on to win 15-12 in extra time.

-Van der Westhuizen scored 38 tries in 89 appearances for the Springboks between 1993 and 2003.
+Van der Westhuizen scored 38 tries in 89 appearances for the Springboks between 1993 and 2003, and was inducted into rugby's Hall of Fame.